aqreed/solarpy/README.md

 Solar [irradiance](https://en.wikipedia.org/wiki/Solar_irradiance) on the southern hemisphere on October 17, at sea-level 13.01UTC (plane pointing upwards)?

 ```
-from pysolar.radiation import irradiance_on_plane
+from solarpy.radiation import irradiance_on_plane
-from pysolar.utils import day_of_the_year
+from solarpy.utils import day_of_the_year
 import numpy as np

 vnorm = np.array([0, 0, -1])  # plane pointing zenith